hannahscovill/study-guide-ppl/docs/groundSchoolPPL/2_aircraft_systems.md

 The electrical system digram is in the POH

 Buses are like power strips that power multiple components coming from it.
+A bus bar is a hunk of metal that's kept in a housing to prevent accidental contact, used instead of lots of exposed wires

 14v or 28v system with 12v or 24v batteries